 Evidence suggests that he had manic depression and suffered from psychotic episodes and delusions.
-Many modern-day psychiatrists have attempted to diagnose van Gogh with possible diagnoses including from schizophrenia, porphyria, syphilis, bipolar disorder and epilepsy.
+Many modern-day psychiatrists have attempted to diagnose van Gogh with possible diagnoses including schizophrenia, porphyria, syphilis, bipolar disorder, and epilepsy.

 He also neglected his physical health through poor diet and heavy drinking.
 Whether this contributed to his poor mental health is unknown.

-There are many theories surrounding the van Gogh ear cutting incident.
+There are many theories surrounding the van Gogh ear-cutting incident.
 One of the popular theories is that van Gogh took a razor to his left ear and partially severed it after getting into a fight with fellow artist Paul Gauguin.
-He then wrapped the partially severed ear in paper and delivered it to a woman at a brothel which both he and Gaugin used to frequent.
+He then wrapped the partially severed ear in paper and delivered it to a woman at a brothel that both he and Gaugin used to frequent.

 Other theories suggest that it was Gauguin who cut his ear.
 This is still a bit of a gray area.